vizui/designpatterns/docs/patterns/help.md

 &nbsp;

 ##### "Information" icons
-Use "Information" icons to provide elaborations and explanations nearby content.
+Use "Information" icons to provide explanations and elaborations for titles and panels.

 {::nomarkdown}
 <div class="pl-preview">